If you’ve recently got engaged, you’ll want to know where to start your planning and whether Covid will have any impact on the planning process.

 1) Find your wedding venue

-- If you have a few favourites, you may want to find out more by setting up a video call with their wedding coordinator or a virtual venue tour, both of which are possible regardless of COVID restrictions.
+- If you have a few favourites, you may want to find out more by setting up a video call with their wedding coordinator or a virtual venue tour.

-- Finally, try to only visit your favourite venue, the one you are planning to book.
+- Finally, try to only visit your favourite venues once you are confident they meet all your requirements.
 Read our guide to safely viewing a venue during Coronavirus.

 2) Book your key wedding suppliers

-Like venues, your on-the-day wedding suppliers may have limited availability due to postponements from 2020 and early 2021.
+Like venues, your on-the-day wedding suppliers may have limited availability due to the knock-on effects of postponements from earlier in the pandemic.
 So, it is really important to secure your key suppliers as soon as you can.
 Here’s how to approach this:

 - Contact them via Guides for Brides so your enquiry is saved in your planner, they have your details on file and they know you are a serious enquiry.

-- You may want to meet key suppliers in person, so if that isn’t possible due to regional restrictions, set up a video call instead.
+- You may want to meet key suppliers in person, so if that isn’t possible due to travel restrictions or self-isolation, set up a video call instead.
 They won’t find it an unusual request and developing a personal relationship before the wedding day will be as important to them as it is to you.